osisoft/sample-adh-waveform-nodejs/README.md

 This sample demonstrates how SDS REST APIs are invoked using JavaScript.
 By examining the code, you will see how to establish a connection to SDS, obtain an authorization token, obtain an SdsNamespace, create an SdsType and SdsStream, and how to create, read, update, and delete values in SDS.
 It has the following dependencies:

 1. node.js, installation instructions are available at [node.js](https://nodejs.org/en/).
-1. Request-Promise, HTTP client Request with Promises/A+ compliance.
-See [request-promise](https://www.npmjs.com/package/request-promise).
+1. Axios, Promise based HTTP client for the browser and node.js.
+See [Axios](https://www.npmjs.com/package/axios).

 ## Prerequisites